Add Your Heading Text Here

 It largely comes down to your protein intake.

-In particular, the branched-chain amino acid Leucine is limited in most plant-based proteins.
 Leucine acts as the trigger or catalyst for muscle-protein synthesis.
 This makes it difficult for vegans to get enough Leucine in a single dose or frequently enough.

 For vegans – “How much protein do I need?” is a common question.

-But in reality, that amount is rarely a static figure and can change depending on changes in your goal, exercise and lifestyle.
+That amount is rarely a static figure and can change depending on changes in your goal, exercise and lifestyle.
 Your age, gender, body composition, lifestyle activity, exercise, and goal all influence what’s going to be your optimal amount of protein, fat and carbs.

 Grams per kilogram of body weight, per day